djfm/ts-yt-map/README.md

 - iterate, using a brand new browser session such that history doesn't play a role

-The most compute intensive operations are performed by the clients, so it's OK to have one server and many clients (hundreds probably work fine).
+The most compute intensive operations are performed by the clients, so it's OK to have one server and many clients (hundreds or thousands probably work fine).

 We don't know yet what we will do with the dataset exactly, this is a basis for research.